 Bet you weren’t expecting this sort of topic from me, but here we are and damn did I write it 😂 .
 There’s a lot to unpack.
 Let’s get right into it.
 Warning: I may have a tough love tone on this but know that I am here to help you and I’m on your side, so long as it’s about personal wellness / improvement.

 If you have not seen it yet, I’ve ran a survey on Filipino individuals and their responses when friends or families take notice of their weight.
 This conversation is primarily about the Filipino culture although weight is secondary.
 I highly suggest that we be more mature and unbiased in this reading and also don’t be a peach ok?
 I’ve literally sat on this completed 2-part article for 2 months already.
+This is part 1.
+Part 2 is directed towards the people who recklessly talk about other people’s weight.
 I was emotionally-charged the first time and if I released that first version, both sides of the argument would be raging already after the opening line.

 Disclaimer: It's probably a good moment to remind you that at its core this is a blog site with lots of my opinions on it.